atharva-p/guides/pythonNotes.md

 Instance attributes - Attributes that will be unique to each object of the class are instance attributes.
 These are declared inside the `__init__()` function and use the `self` tag

+## Creating enums from classes

+if a class only uses class attributes, it can be accessed without creating it's object.
+Such classes can be used to create enums in python.
+Enums in programming allow you to define a set of named values.

 # List comprehensions

 Used for creating a new list using items from an already existing list.
 A sequence of operators (+) and operands (a  and b) is called an expression